jorcamar/isic-dataset-kaggle-competition/README.md

 # ISIC Kaggle Competition

-This GitHub repository contains the used Jupyter Notebooks and the submissions for the private **2025 Kaggle Competition of AI Applied to Medicine at UC3M**.
+This GitHub repository contains the used Jupyter Notebooks and the corresponding submissions for the private **2025 Kaggle Competition of AI Applied to Medicine at UC3M**.
+In the Notebooks folder, there are the following folders:

+1. Learning: for loading and working with the data, which was in HDF5.
+2. Image models: for testing several models that work with images (mainly, CNNs were used).
+3. Metadata models: for testing models that work with tabular data.
+4. Combined models: for combining the best predictions to get a final, better and more reliable prediction.

+Each folder has its corresponding submissions that were created for the challenge.

 ---